jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/Installation guide.md

 Go to: https://github.com/SanliFaez/labphew

-Download a zip under code
+Download the zip under code

 Extract the zip into a place of your choosing.